LucasTavaresA/dotfiles/extras/extras.md

 #     Background-Blurring       #
 #################################

-# Parameters for background blurring, see the *BLUR* section for more information.
 # blur-method =
 # blur-size = 12
-#
 # blur-deviation = false

-# Blur background of semi-transparent / ARGB windows.
-# Bad in performance, with driver-dependent behavior.
-# The name of the switch may change without prior notifications.
-#
 # blur-background = false

-# Blur background of windows when the window frame is not opaque.
-# Implies:
-#    blur-background
-# Bad in performance, with driver-dependent behavior.
-The name may change.
-#
 # blur-background-frame = false

-# Use fixed blur strength rather than adjusting according to window opacity.
 # blur-background-fixed = false

-# Specify the blur convolution kernel, with the following format:
-# example:
-#   blur-kern = "5,5,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1";
-#
 # blur-kern = ''
-blur-kern = "3x3box";

-# Exclude conditions for background blur.
-# blur-background-exclude = []
 blur-background-exclude = [
   "window_type = 'dock'",
   "window_type = 'desktop'",